-77-78.
+3:77-78.
 Introductory Bacteriology.
 4 credits each semester, or lecture separately, 2 credits each semester.

 Micro-organisms in nature, industry and disease.
 Morphology, physiology, cultural and serological techniques.
 Two lecture hours and two 3-hour laboratories a week, on two evenings.
 Students getting credit for 77-78 cannot take 107-108.
-Lab. fee.

-82. Conservation of Natural Resources.
+3:82.
+Conservation of Natural Resources.
 Second semester.
-3 credits.

 Survey of the principles and practice of conservation of mineral, plant and animal resources.
 Three class periods a week.

-91. Introductory Human Physiology.
+3:91.
+Introductory Human Physiology.
 Either semester.
 4 credits.

 The physiology or functioning of the human body.
 The processes operating in the organ systems.
 A briefer and slightly simpler course than 135-136.
 Not open to pre-medical majors.
 Two lectures and 2 two-hour laboratory and demonstration periods a week.
-Lab. fee.

-107-108.
+3:107-108.
 BACTERIOLOGY.
 4 credits each semester.

 Micro-organisms in nature, industry and disease.
 Morphology, physiology, and cultural and serological techniques.
 Required in pre-technicians' course.
 Two lecture hours and three 2-hour laboratory periods a week.
 Prerequisite, 52, 62, or General Chemistry.
-Lab. fee.

-113-114.
+3:113-114.
 FIELD BOTANY.
 3 credits each semester.

 The classification and recognition of plants, principally seed plants of the region.
 Two lectures and three hours of laboratory a week.
 Course 52 is desirable as background.
-Lab. fee.

-127. HISTOLOGICAL TECHNIQUE.
+3:127.
+HISTOLOGICAL TECHNIQUE.
 First semester.
 2 credits.

 The methods of preparation of tissues and other specimen materials for microscopical study.
 No lectures.
 Six hours of laboratory work a week.
-Prerequisite 62.
-Lab. fee.
+Prerequisite, 62.

-128. Histology.
+3:128.
+Histology.
 Second semester.
 3 credits.

 The study of animal tissues.
 Two lectures and one 3-hour laboratory period a week.
-Prerequisite 62.
-Lab. fee.
+Prerequisite, 62.

-135-136.
-Human Physiology.
+3:135-136 Human Physiology.
 3 credits each semester.

 The physiology or functioning of the human body.
 The processes going on in all organ systems, including considerable emphasis on metabolism and blood.
 For biology majors.
 Not open to pre-medical majors.
 Two lectures and one 3-hour laboratory period a week.
 Prerequisite, General Zoology 62 or equivalent and some beginning chemistry.
-Lab. fee.

-141. Invertebrate Zoology.
+3:141.
+Invertebrate Zoology.
 First semester.
 4 credits.

 All invertebrate groups, their classification, anatomy and life history of representative types.
 Two lectures and two 3-hour laboratory periods a week.
 Prerequisite, 62.
-Lab. fee.

-144. General Entomology.
+3:144.
+General Entomology.
 Second semester.
 4 credits.

 Insects, their nature, structure, life history, and economic importance.
-Most of the time is devoted to a study of insect orders, with reference to representa-tive families and types.
+Most of the time is devoted to a study of insect orders, with reference to representative families and types.
 An insect collection is made.
 Prerequisite, 62.
-Lab. fee.

-146. General Genetics.
+3:146.
+General Genetics.
 First or second semester.
 3 credits.

 The principles of heredity illustrated by plant and animal organisms.
 Three class periods a week.
 62 or 52 or equivalent desirable as background.
 1954-1955 and alternate years.
-Lab. fee.

-148. Human Genetics.
+3:148.
+Human Genetics.
 First or second semester.
 2 credits.

 The principles of heredity as illustrated by the human species, and with attention to eugenics problems.
 Required of pre-medical majors.
 Prerequisite, 61-62, but for advanced sociology students without this prerequisite.
-Lab. fee.

-151. ORGANIC EVOLUTION.
+3:151.
+ORGANIC EVOLUTION.
 First semester.
 3 credits.